dmccreary/personal-finance/docs/glossary.md

 **Example:** This course demonstrates how inflation erodes purchasing power over time, emphasizing why maintaining adequate investment growth is essential for long-term financial goals.

 ## R

+#### Renter's Insurance

+Coverage protecting tenants' personal belongings and providing liability protection within rented properties.

+**Example:** This course explains why renter's insurance is essential and affordable protection for your possessions and liability risks.

+#### Renting vs Buying

+The analysis comparing the financial and lifestyle implications of renting versus purchasing a home.

+**Example:** You'll conduct comprehensive renting vs buying analyses in this class considering payments, opportunity costs, taxes, and flexibility.

+#### Responsible Credit Card Use

+Practices for using credit cards wisely, including paying balances in full and monitoring spending patterns.

+**Example:** This course teaches responsible credit card use to build credit and earn rewards without accumulating debt.

+#### Retirement Savings Target

+The amount needed to accumulate by retirement to maintain desired lifestyle throughout retirement years.

+**Example:** You'll calculate your retirement savings target in this class based on expected expenses, Social Security, and desired retirement age.

+#### Risk and Return

+The fundamental investment principle that higher potential returns require accepting higher levels of risk.

+**Example:** This course explores the risk and return relationship across asset classes to set realistic expectations for your portfolio.

+#### Risk Management Strategy

+A comprehensive approach to identifying, assessing, and mitigating financial risks through insurance, diversification, and emergency planning.

+**Example:** You'll develop a risk management strategy in this class addressing major threats to your financial security.

+#### Risk Tolerance

+An individual's willingness and ability to withstand investment losses in pursuit of potential gains.

+**Example:** This course helps you assess your risk tolerance to select appropriate investments matching your comfort level and time horizon.

+#### Roth IRA

+An individual retirement account with after-tax contributions but tax-free qualified withdrawals in retirement.

+**Example:** You'll learn in this class when Roth IRA contributions make more sense than traditional IRA deductions based on your tax situation.

+#### Rule of 72

+A mathematical shortcut estimating how long an investment takes to double by dividing 72 by the annual rate of return.

+**Example:** This course teaches you the Rule of 72 to quickly evaluate investment growth rates and compound interest effects.

 #### Real Estate Investment Trusts